@media screen only (max-width 767px) { .site-logo {display: none;} .site-title {display: block; width:100%;height:auto} }

 Founder/CEO

 Natalie Frazier Allen serves as Chief Executive Officer of The Arts Empowerment Project.
-She is an attorney whose passion for the arts and commitment to advocating on behalf of at-risk children impacted by violence and trauma inspired her vision for The Arts Empowerment Project, which she founded in 2011.
+She is an attorney whose passion for the arts and commitment to advocating on behalf of at-risk children impacted by violence and trauma inspired her vision for The Arts Empowerment Project (“TAEP”).

-Natalie earned her JD from The George Washington University’s National Law Center, and her B.A., magna cum laude, from Spelman College.
-She lives in South Charlotte with her husband and their two children.
+Natalie earned her J.D. from The George Washington University’s National Law Center, and her B.A., magna cum laude, from Spelman College.
+Natalie has lived in South Charlotte since 2007 with her husband, Hugh Allen, and their two children.

 Crystal Durham